Latest Update LaRoche smacks game-winning homer Monday Tue Aug, 19, 12:21 AM

 Has the look of a classic first baseman: big and strong with a power bat that produces lots of home runs and RBI.
 He also catches left-handed and is solid around the bag.
-Can draw walks.
+Can draw a lot of walks.

 Flaws: : Will go on some big strikeout binges and lacks overall consistency at the dish.
-Also struggles to hit left-handed pitchers.
+Also struggles to hit left-handed pitchers regularly.
 Has very little speed on the bases.
 Is prone to minor injuries.

 For LaRoche, Monday's home run marked his 236th long ball of his career, but just his first walk-off over a 10-year career.
 The Nationals first baseman is having himself a nice season, hitting .272 with 19 home runs and 67 RBI through 378 at-bats as he is now just one home run shy of reaching the 20 home run plateau for the eighth time in the last nine seasons.
 Until he proves otherwise, LaRoche should be owned in all fantasy formats down the stretch.
 Analyst: Matthew Beck

 LaRoche has been as consistent as they come this season, now sitting on a .276 average with 18 home runs and 66 RBI through 370 at-bats.
 The Nationals first baseman is now just two home runs shy of reaching the 20 home run mark, which would be the ninth time in 10 years that he has reached that plateau, with the only year not reaching it being 2011 when he logged only 151 at-bats due to injury.
 There is certainly nothing flashing about LaRoche, but you know exactly what you are going to get from him on a yearly basis.
 Analyst: Matthew Beck